 Use of Illicit Substances.
 The abuse of drugs can intensify your chances of developing GAD.
 Going through withdrawals from addiction contributes to developing anxiety.

-We encourage our patients to unplug.
-Our team helps clients connect to others in meaningful ways.
-In doing so, we’ve noticed reductions in anxious behavior.
+Our Clear Recovery Center team helps clients connect to others in meaningful ways in our mental health outpatient program.
+In doing so, we’ve noticed reductions in anxiety symptoms.
 Constant stress and anxiety can be extremely debilitating.
 It can significantly impact a person’s daily life.
 Our programs include therapy and counseling.
 We aim to help your loved one manage these struggles every step of the way until they’re ready to.

 Our anxiety treatment program is in-network with most major commercial insurers.
 Call us today to find out how we can help you or a loved one live an anxiety-free life.

 "*" indicates required fields